 In an effort to recognize the leadership and dedication of FIRST’s most outstanding secondary school students, the Kamen family sponsors awards for selected 10th or 11th grade students known as the FIRST Robotics Competition® and the FIRST Tech Challenge FIRST Dean’s List Award.

-The Dean's List Practice will be in the Informational Media Center (IMC) between 12:00 PM and 1:30 PM.
+The Dean's List Discussion will be in the Informational Media Center (IMC) between 12:00 PM and 1:30 PM.